top of page

 The painted walls will be stuck before the sculptamould goes on so they can be blended in.
 I will also add a few rock outcrops for some variety but they will be kept to a minimum (apart from round the keep).

-Forth update
+Fourth update

 The polystyrene has been roughed to shape and the sculptamould has been added following the contours and several relatively flat areas have been added to allow the easy placement of figures.
 The sculptamould takes a few days to dry but once it has it is very easy to sand and prep for painting.